-This type of extinguisher is the only one recommended for use on fires that have been started through faults in live electrical equipment.
-Carbon dioxide is safe to use on electrical equipment because the gas is non-conductive and the residue it leaves behind won’t damage electrical equipment or machinery.
-CO2 extinguishers are also suitable for Class B fires (flammable liquids like petrol or oil) but they should never be used on cooking fires because its powerful discharge could easily splash burning fat and fan the fire.
+This type of fire extinguisher is only recommended for certain classes of fire, including those started through faults in live electrical equipment.
+Carbon dioxide fire extinguishers are suitable for electrical equipment because the gas is non-conductive and the residue it leaves behind won’t damage electrical equipment or machinery.
+In the hands of a trained user, a CO2 fire extinguisher could be used on a class B fire (flammable liquids like petrol or oil) but should never be used on cooking fires because its powerful discharge could easily splash burning fat and fan the fire.
+There is also still the risk of spreading hot liquid with the added danger of re ignition if the hot liquid reignites when the CO2 empties, circa 14 seconds.
 They’re not deemed suitable for Class A fires (flammable solids) either.

 Carbon dioxide is stored in the canister in liquid form.
-Once released into the air, it suffocates the fire, starving it of oxygen.
+Once released into the air, carbon dioxide extinguishers work by starving the fire of oxygen.
 This ensures the fire no longer burns and the flames don’t spread.

 The canister has a red body and a black banner running along the top section, which labels it CO2.
 It has a horn-like black nozzle.